mgblackwater/stevekinney.net/content/courses/testing/error-handling-and-edge-case-testing.md

+---
+title: Error Handling And Edge Case Testing With Vitest
+description: Learn to test error handling and edge cases using Vitest.
+modified: 2024-09-28T11:31:16-06:00
+---

-# 1. Error Handling and Edge Case Testing with Vitest
+## 1. Error Handling and Edge Case Testing with Vitest

 Okay, folks, let's talk about those error-prone, sneaky little troublemakers we like to call _edge cases_.
 You know—the weird stuff users do that you didn’t see coming.
 They're a lot like traffic: You planned for a smooth drive, but, oh hey, most of the road is under construction.
 Nice.
 But instead of pulling out your hair, we can deal with edge cases through some **good error handling** and **thorough testing**.